danog/psalm/docs/running_psalm/plugins/plugins_type_system.md

 $x = ["a" => 1, "b" => 2]; // is TKeyedArray, array{a: int, b: int}
 $y = rand(0, 1) ? ["a" => null] : ["a" => 1, "b" => "b"]; // is TKeyedArray with optional keys/values, array{a: ?int, b?: string}
 ```

+This type is also used to represent lists (instead of the now-deprecated `TList` type).

 Note that not all associative arrays are considered object-like.
 If the keys are not known, the array is treated as a mapping between two types.